tstrube/CryptoTicker-Nesp8266/Readme.md

+*Disclaimer: This is my first time working with C. Some things might not be ideal.*

 # Changes introduced by this fork
-- Most code changed, original used as reference only
-- Added new exchange okex
+- Added new exchange coinbase
-- Added option to select which pairs should be displayed
+- Added option to select multiple pairs on a loop
-- Support for multiple pairs
 - (Optional) Show asset part of name
-  - (maybe problematic high currency coins like bitcoin)
-  - to combat this, added option to shorten values
-- Since the original idea was for BTC, only values greater 1$ will work
-- Only displays USD price
 - Removed support for Matrix display (I didn't need it)
 - Removed old websocket settings and untested exchanges

 # Crypto price ticker (websockets) with ESP8266
 - 7-segment 8 digit display
-- okex websocket interfacing for lightning fast, real time updates!
+- websocket interfacing for lightning fast, real time updates!
 - solderless build possible (if you order the display with pre-soldered pin headers)
 - low power (<0.5W), cheap to build